Causally constrained quantum operator dynamics: Commutants and centres

 \section{Commutants and centres}

 \begin{definition}[Commutant] The commutant of an algebra $\mathcal{A}$ is defined as the set of operators commuting with elements of $\mathcal{A}\subseteq \mathcal{M}_S $ in a system $S$.

 We also denote $\mathcal{A}'$ as the commutant.
-To ease notation, we drop the subscript $S$ unless the commutant is defined over a proper sub-algebra of $\mathcal{M}_S$ \end{definition} \begin{definition}[Centre] A centre of an algebra $\mathcal{A}\subseteq \mathcal{M}_S$ is defined as:
+To ease notation, we drop the subscript $S$ unless the commutant is defined over a proper sub-algebra of $\mathcal{M}_S$. \end{definition} \begin{proposition}[Commutants are algebras] The commutant of sub-algebra $\mathcal{A} \subseteq \mathcal{M}_S$ is also a $\mathrm{C}^*$-algebra. \end{proposition}